el-iso/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Telemetry-Parsing/Readme.md

 ## Code - Parse Telemetry Packet Type #1 (System Operation)

-The code below first uses `FlushRxPort()` to remove all prior data in the buffer and is imediately followed by `POST()` which the argument including ` faraday_cmd.CommandLocalSendTelemDeviceSystemSettings()` which commands the locally connected Faraday unit to send a Telemetry packet type #1 over UART to the proxy server.
-This simple example does not check for the packet type prior to parsing and  flushing all prior data to commanding packet type #1 being sent ensures that the next retrieved data from the proxy FIFO is packet type #1.
+The example first implements `FlushRxPort()` to remove all prior data in the buffer for the respective Proxy port and is immediately followed by a `POST()` command to instruct the Faraday device to send the specified telemetry packet over UART.
+This simple example does not check for the packet type prior to parsing, flushing all prior data to commanding packet type #1 being sent ensures within reason that the next retrieved data from the proxy FIFO is packet type #1.

-`faraday_parser.UnpackDatagram()` extracts the telemetry packet from the main encapsulation packet (datagram) and `rx_debug_data_datagram['PayloadData']` contains the telemetry packet type #1 packet to be parsed.
-The datagram payload is fixed length, `ExtractPaddedPacket(rx_settings_packet, faraday_parser.packet_1_len)` truncates just the packet needed using pre-defined packet lengths from the telemetry parser class module object. `UnpackPacket_1()` then parses the telemetry packet and `debug = True` causes the parser to print the fields directly to the screen and returns a dictionary of the parsed results.
+`faraday_parser.UnpackDatagram()` extracts the telemetry packet from the main encapsulation packet and `rx_debug_data_datagram['PayloadData']` contains the telemetry packet type #1 (System Operation) packet to be parsed.
+The datagram payload is fixed length, `ExtractPaddedPacket(rx_settings_packet, faraday_parser.packet_1_len)` truncates just the packet needed using pre-defined packet lengths from the telemetry parser class module object. `UnpackPacket_1()` then parses the telemetry packet and `debug = True` causes the parser to print the fields directly to the screen while returning a dictionary of the parsed results.

-`freq0_reverse_carrier_calculation()` uses the received system operating information to calculate the frequency of the CC430 radio in MHz.
+`freq0_reverse_carrier_calculation()` calculate the frequency of the CC430 radio in MHz.